There are two routes you can take to travel from Chiang Mai to Mae Sot:

 - The journey by bus is scheduled to take 6 hours 45 minutes.

 - Express Bus services include a snack and the bus has an on board toilet.

 - Direct bus services to Mae Sot depart from Chiang Mai Bus Terminal 3:

 - Direct bus services from Chiang Mai terminate at Mae Sot Central Bus Station:

-Tickets to Mae Sot
+Buy Tickets from Chiang Mai to Mae Sot

 - For train tickets from Chiang Mai to Phitsanulok change the destination to ‘Phitsanulok’.